The Birth of Be Star Disks II. A High-Resolution Spectroscopic Campaign and TESS Observations of an Outburst of the Classical Be star {\lambda} Pavonis: A Well-Observed Disk Outburst in 2023

 \section{A Well-Observed Disk Outburst in 2023}

-Our observational campaign began with the hope to understand the spectroscopic and photometric properties of $\lambda$ Pav's NRPs as the star showed no sign of a disk in the early times we observed the star with NRES during TESS Sector 66.
-In case of an outburst, we monitored the star and checked H$\alpha$ for emission with NRES with additional intense monitoring for pulsational signatures and fast variations from CHIRON during the TESS observation window.
+It is worth understanding the original observing strategy for the spectroscopic data collection in order to put our results in context.
+Our observational campaign began with the hope to understand the spectroscopic and photometric properties of $\lambda$ Pav's NRPs as the star showed no sign of a disk in the early times we observed the star with NRES during TESS sector 66.
+In case of an outburst {during TESS sector 67}, we monitored the star and checked H$\alpha$ for emission with NRES, with additional intense monitoring for pulsational signatures and fast variations from CHIRON during the TESS observation window.
 For the majority of this time, no emission features were present.
-We then observed the sudden appearance of H$\alpha$ and H$\beta$ emission on 2023 July 22 {(HJD 2460148)}, roughly a week prior to the end of the TESS observations.
-We changed our approach for observing the target, continuing the spectroscopic monitoring after the TESS observations and obtaining additional intense time-series to examine potential pulsational properties both during and after an outburst of disk activity in this Be star.
+We then observed the sudden appearance of H$\alpha$ and H$\beta$ emission on 2023 {July 26 (HJD 2460152)}, not long before the end of the TESS observations {of $\lambda$ Pavonis for the year}.
+We changed our approach for observing the target, continuing the spectroscopic monitoring after the TESS observations and obtaining additional intense time-series to examine potential pulsational properties both during and after {the} outburst of disk activity in this Be star.